hotg-ai/rune-mobilenet-exercise/README.md

 https://docs.docker.com/desktop/mac/install/

-In the zip file provided you will find an example Mobilenet Runefile, model and test image.
-Extract the zip file and cd into the folder.

 ## Step 2: Run Rune build

 Using the following command you can build the Mobilenet Rune.
 The initial run takes a bit of time as it is pulling in dependencies into your cache folder.
 Subsequent build jobs will be much faster.